Michael Goodrum | | Conversion Design | 0 comments

-3 min read ✭ We’re talking FOUR strategies to make a strong campaign landing pages for your nonprofit’s website!
-Tune in to learn more about the importance of cohesive themes, audience development, content creative, and impact of your organization’s mission.
+3 min to read ✭ We’re talking FOUR strategies to make a strong campaign landing pages for your nonprofit's website!
+Tune in to learn more about the importance of cohesive themes, audience development, content creative, and impact of your organization's mission.

 Did you know that there are four main things to make sure you both cover and understand when creating a best in class landing page for your nonprofit’s marketing campaign?
 Having an effective and relevant landing page to direct users to is something that will help push your nonprofit’s marketing efforts forward.

 1. Know Your Audience

 It’s important to make sure that you are not just increasing lifetime donor value, but are also ensuring that your organization is effectively making space for new people to discover you and your mission.
 Think about the campaign goals of your organization and then build an audience around who that target audience exactly is.

 A strategic move would be to create two or more actual main pages, one to send out to your audience that already knows you and the other for the audience who is just starting to get familiar with your nonprofit.
 Getting as specific to your audience as possible with your landing pages will make you feel more relevant and allow your organization to stay top of mind.

 One thing to note about a landing page for new donors is to make sure it’s got enough informational content so that someone who is brand new to your organization understands your nonprofit’s entire story in one read.

 Campaign themes naturally take a lot of creativity, thought, and thorough discussion with your team, but it’s one of the most important aspects.
 There is not necessarily a one size fits all for how to go about creating your campaign theme, but a general rule of thumb is to be as creative as possible.
 You want your organization’s campaign to stand-out among the rest, and being compellingly creative is something that will go a long way.